blackelder7/android-ads/README.md

-# Google Mobile Ads SDK for Android
+# Google Mobile Ads SDK for Android.

 The Google Mobile Ads SDK is the latest generation in Google mobile advertising, featuring refined ad formats and streamlined APIs for access to mobile ad